jusleg/looop/README.md

 ## How to use Looop

 Looop was built with simplicity as its core value.
-For this reason, we only offer one method: `Loop.for` (`for` was already taken 😢).
+For this reason, we only offer one method: `Looop.for`.

 Let's say you are [DJ Khaled](https://en.wikipedia.org/wiki/DJ_Khaled), a typical Java developer, and you wish to craft a tweet with your signature catchphrase "Another one." repeated **5** times